gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 A good compromise was to use the weighted average of the two scores, a metric which is called **f1**.
 <br>
 <br>
 The values of precision and recall (global) for my classifier are, respectively, 0.404 and 0.616.
-This means, for example, that out of 100 predictions, approximately 40 are true (precision).
+This means that out of 100 predictions, approximately 40 are true (precision).
 The other metric tells us that if there are 100 POIs, for example, the algorithm is capable to recall, on average, 62 of them.

-### Links
+### Additional sources
 C and gamma explanation: [here](http://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html)<br>
 MD table generator: [here](http://www.tablesgenerator.com/markdown_tables)<br>
 Out of Bag errors Random Forest: [here](http://scikit-learn.org/stable/auto_examples/ensemble/plot_ensemble_oob.html)<br>